 The Guidelines for Red Meat Slaughter Facilities should be followed by plants that slaughter cattle, bison, hogs, sheep and goats.
-Plants that slaughter poultry and rabbits should refer to the Guidelines for White Meat Slaughter Facilities.
+Plants that slaughter poultry should refer to the Guidelines for White Meat Slaughter Facilities.

 1.0.1 Flooring where live animals are moved must provide good traction to prevent falling or slipping.

 Note: Falling and slipping can make handling more difficult, cause injury for animals and staff, and damage meat quality.
 In cold weather, salt or coarse dairy lime may be needed to prevent slipping and falling due to ice.

 1.0.2 Flooring must not cause hoof or foot damage.

 1.0.3 Facilities must be designed, constructed and maintained in such a way that they do not pose a risk, or inflict injury or damage to the animals.

 1.0.4 Action must be taken to reduce sources of distraction such as shafts of light, flooring contrasts, shadows on the floor, and foreign objects from all areas where live animals are moved to encourage their movement.